EiriniKot/DogBreed/README.md

 #### Model Training Parameters
 We also have other adjustable parameters such as epochs, batch size and patience.
-These are set as following:  <br /> `model_kwargs={'epochs': 100,
+For solution 1 the model_kwargs are set as following:  <br /> `model_kwargs={'epochs': 100,
                'batch': 16,
+                'imgsz': 224,
                'patience': 25}` <br />
+For the solution 2 due to time limitations half of the epochs were utilized such
+as:  <br />
+`model_kwargs={'epochs': 50,
+                'imgsz': 128,
+                'batch': 64,
+                'patience': 25},`
 Note that by using model_kwargs any training configuration parameters found [here](https://docs.ultralytics.com/usage/cfg/) can passed into the training

 The yolov8_imgs folder will be built before training by the Trainer following the requested dataset format